MShields1986/peak_micropulse_driver/README.md

 A C++ driver to handle external control of the Peak MicroPulse hardware range over TCP.

 # Including in an External Project
-Use the inclusions below to have CMake fetch and build the linrary for you.
+Use the inclusions below to have CMake fetch and build the library for you.
 ```cmake
 include(FetchContent)
 FetchContent_Declare(